pambda/pambda-cwlogs/README.md

 ## context.logEvent(...args)

-A function that is added by this pambda to `context'.
+A function that is added by this pambda to `context`.

 It outputs the message specified by argument `args` to CloudWatch Logs.